Home » Visit » Travel Ideas » 10 Fortified Churches from Transylvania You Should See

 Location: Malancrav, Sibiu County

-Built on a hill in the village with the largest German-ethnic population in Transylvania, the fortified church of Malancrav is a must-see.
-The 14th-century monument has some of the most interesting and rare mural paintings in the region, dating before the Reformation time.
+Located in the village with the largest German-ethnic population in Transylvania, this fortified church is a must-see.
+Built in the 14th century, it conserves some of the most interesting and rare pre-Reformation mural paintings in the region.
 The Gothic altar is a veritable work of art done more than 600 years ago, decorated on top with a crucifix and the statues of Saint Mary and Saint John.

 For a panoramic view of the village, go up to the church tower.